MewsSystems/gitbook-booking-engine/booking-engine-widget/use-cases/multi-enterprises.md

 ## Conclusion

-In this guide, you've learned how to use a multi-enterprise Booking Engine and how to set a pre-selected city/location.
+In this guide, you've learned how to use a multi-enterprise booking engine and how to set a pre-selected city/location.
-The Booking Engine Widget API supports more than just pr-selecting city or location - see the full [Booking Engine Widget API Reference](../reference.md) to find other options you could use.
+The Booking Engine Widget Javascript API supports more than just setting dates - see the full [Javascript API Reference](../reference.md) to find other options you could use.